 Is Tooth Extraction Necessary?

-- Severe tooth pain.
+- Severe tooth pain

-- Pain that gets worse with chewing or pressure.
+- Pain that gets worse when chewing

-- Jaw discomfort or stiffness.
+- Jaw stiffness or discomfort

-- Swollen gums around your tooth or teeth.
+- Swollen gums around the tooth

 The Treatment Process